mindkin/hourfleet/docs/howitworks.md

 ### Carkit Management

-If the cars on your network support keyless access by smartphone, each car will need to have a carkit installed within it.
-The carkit is paired with the car after it is installed physcially in the car.
+If the cars on your network support keyless access by smartphone, each car will need to have a car kit installed within it.
+The car kit is paired with the car after it is installed physically in the car.

 > Note: the installation of carkits is not covered here.
 But once physcially installed into a car, the carkit will need to be removed and re-configured to be physcially installed into another car.

-Typically, after installing the carkit physcially into the car, the installer of the carkit will need to pair the carkit with the car in the Hourfleet web app.
+Typically, after installing the car kit physically into the car, the installer of the car kit will need to pair the car kit with the car in the Hourfleet web app.
 They would do that in the 'Manage Carkits' page of the web app.

 <<screenshot of pairing a carkit with car in ops panel>>

-To pair a carkit with a car in your network you will need to know the following information:
+To pair a car kit with a car in your network you will need to know the following information:

-* The SIMM identifier of the carkit.
-This is printed on teh actual carkit.
+* The SIMM identifier of the car kit.
+This is printed on the actual car kit.

-Once the carkit is paired with a car on your network, you can manually operate various functions to test the car, including Locking and Unlocking the car.
+Once the car kit is paired with a car on your network, you can manually operate various functions to test the car, including Locking and Unlocking the car.

 > Note: if one of your customers get in trouble while using a car, this is the same function you can use to help them Lock/Unlock their car.